 Interoperability with Existing Systems

-Many companies may still work on the software and infrastructure that was acquired a few years ago.
-However, as technologies are evolving exponentially fast, companies always need to revise their systems.
+Many of our clients relied on the software and infrastructure that was acquired a few years ago.
+However, as technologies are evolving exponentially fast, they need to revise their systems.
 If a business has a legacy system, it is possible that the integration of AI technologies will result in compatibility issues.

-Implementing AI systems with legacy platforms will most likely require customization and middleware solutions, take considerable time, and demand specialized expertise.
-For example, we faced numerous challenges (e.g. rewriting parts of a legacy code, complete redesign, and complex third-party integrations) during our work on a legacy system for our client.
-However, we overcame these complexities, delivered a 100% cloud-based solution with top-notch UX, and allowed the business to expand to 20 states in the US.
+For example, we faced several challenges with complex third-party integrations during our work on a legacy system for our client.
+However, we overcame these complexities by using customly designed APIs and delivered a 100% cloud-based solution with top-notch UX, and allowed the business to expand to 20 states in the US.

 Real-Time Decision-Making